-I learn online - I use the school's internet, devices and logins for schoolwork, homework and other activities to learn and have fun.
+ue - I use the school's internet, devices and logins for schoolwork homework and other activities to learn and have fun.
 All school devices and systems are monitored, including when I'm using them at home.
+I will only use my allocated device.